gkramya30/L100_series/Creational_Patterns/Prototype_Pattern/README.md

 ├── tsconfig.json
 └── README.md
 ```

-### 5️⃣ Comparison: With vs Without Prototype Pattern
+### 5️.
+Comparison: With vs Without Prototype Pattern

 ✅ **Using Prototype Pattern (`CarWithPrototype.ts`)**

 - Objects are cloned using a built-in `clone()` method.
-- Efficient and clean way to duplicate objects with the same properties.
+- An efficient and clean way to duplicate objects with the same properties.
 - Reduces boilerplate and prevents errors from manual copying.
 - Useful for creating many similar objects quickly.